Niels Peter Bornholdt: Career

 World War I almost destroyed the company, but Bornholdt rebuilt it after the war, and closed the branch in St. Petersburg.

 Personal life

-Bornholdt married Mary Emily O'Moore Creagh of Cahirbane (1841-1910) on November 1871, in Saint Petersburg.
+Bornholdt married Mary Emily O'Moore Creagh of Cahirbane (1841-1910) in November 1871, in Saint Petersburg.
 Mary was the daughter of Captain James Creagh (1784–1857) and Grace Emily O'Moore (died 1891) of County Clare, Ireland.
 Bornholdt kept in touch with Denmark and passed long holidays there.
 To get a more permanent residence in the country in 1901 he bought the Løvenholm manor, which he owned until 1918.

 Bornholdt acquired Løvenholm Castle, and was awarded the Knight cross of the Order of the Dannebrog in 1889, He was Councillor of State in 1899, He was awarded Order of the Dannebrog Commander of the 2nd degree in 1922.
 He also wore a number of Russian and other awards.